dkornishev/dartrs/README.md

 There are currently some severe limitations on what can be sent across isolates Request and Response are proxies with limited functionality.

+You need to define a sub-class of InitLogic which defines a 'call' method that takes one argument.
+Probably any class with 'call' method would do.

 ```dart
 void main() {